 From Cell to Fork is a speculative cookbook that tries to frame cultivated meat as food first, technology second.
 With the conversation being driven by scientists, technologists and venture capitalists, Chefs have been routinely excluded from the discourse on cultivated meat despite being the primary interface between science and customer.
 In order to try to bridge this gap, this project employs the DLX Design Lab’s Treasure Hunting methodology by working with researchers and different stakeholders to bring cutting edge science to life through design.

 This cookbook was developed as a near future exploration that engaged both chefs and researchers to co-design dishes that are only possible through cultivating meat.
 I worked with various chefs to understand what some of the culinary limitations of conventional meat are, and then to envision a dish that goes beyond the currently possible.
 Following this, researchers were then consulted to advise how the piece of meat could be cultivated.
 The results of these explorations were codified as recipes in order to translate the science to the language of the kitchen.
 The objective was not only to make it easier for chefs to take part in the conversation, but to encourage them to drive the development of cultivated meat and prioritize culinary possibilities.

-This project was created in conjunction with the Takeuchi Biohybrid Lab, the DLX Design Lab, Chefs Daniel Soh and Iskander Latiff from Singapore and Christian McConnell from the United States, Illustrator Stephanie Seow and 3D Artist Chiaro Sanetaka.
+This project was created in conjunction with the Takeuchi Biohybrid Lab, the DLX Design Lab, Chef Daniel Soh, Chef Iskander Latiff, Chef Christian McConnell, Illustrator Stephanie Seow and 3D Artist Chiaro Sanetaka.